 I started Bristol Co-operative Gym in 2016 to offer an alternative environment to train in.
 There are big problems in the culture of fitness, from exploitative profiteering to under-representation of marginalised communities to body-shaming, and the cost of this is the exclusion of loads of people who could be enjoying being more active.
-I believe a not-for-profit, co-operative gym model could counter many of those problems.
+I believe a not-for-profit, co-operative gym model could counter many of those issues.

 I am fascinated by how this culture has developed – where does it come from?
 Who does it serve?
 Who does it leave out?
 How could it be better?
 I love reading historical ideas about training and the body, as well as updating my knowledge with the most recent strength and conditioning research.

 I take a person-centred approach to coaching, not assuming anything about why someone might want to train, and try to co-create their own culture of fitness, drawing on a global history of approaches to support their unique interests and intentions.

 I do this through Personal Training, in my classes at the co-op gym, and with workshops, presentations and articles.
 It’s hugely rewarding and I’m grateful to everyone I get to work with.

 I also make a podcast called The Good Gym Guide (website | facebook page) in which I talk to other people on the fringes of the fitness industry about the problems they see in the mainstream gym model.